cpressey/LCF-style-ND/README.md

 Similarly, you might think of writing it as a macro — another compile-time thing.

-Having not tried it, I cannot say exactly how it does end up, but I would be surprised if the result isn't parallel in some way to "propositions as types", since the compile-time-computable component can arguably be viewed as a type system.
+Having not yet tried it, I cannot say exactly how it does end up, but I would be surprised if the result isn't parallel in some way to "propositions as types", since the compile-time-computable component can arguably be viewed as a type system.